TimboKZ/Chonky/docs/Readme.md

 **Note #2:** Some code snippets on this page use [Noty](https://ned.im/noty/) notification library.
 This library is used solely for demonstration purposes, it is not an actual dependency.
 When you perform some file operations, you will see a notification popup in the top right corner of the screen.

+> Chonky is still in development, please [create an issue](https://github.com/TimboKZ/Chonky/issues) if you have a
+> problem or want to request a feature.

 #### [View on Github](https://github.com/TimboKZ/Chonky)